The Shiralee (novel)

 The Shiralee is the debut full-length novel by D'Arcy Niland published in 1955.
 It was adapted into a movie in 1957 and a mini series in 1987.

 Plot

 The swagman Macauley takes his young daughter Buster on the road with him.

 Reception

 It sold more than 90,000 copies in Australia.

-The Argus called it a "great Australian novel".
+Australian newspaper The Argus called it a "great Australian novel".

 The New York Times called it a "fine story" which Niland "told well...
 Mr Niland's approach is honest as it is refreshing... one wants to hear more from him".

 Adaptations

 Film rights were sold in 1955 for a reported £10,000.

-In 1957 a British film was made by Ealing Studios, directed by Leslie Norman.
+In 1957 a British film was made by Ealing Studios, directed by Leslie Norman and starred Peter Finch.

 A second adaptation was made in 1987.
 It was an Australian TV film directed by George Ogilvie, starring Bryan Brown and Noni Hazelhurst.

+A stage adaptation was made by Kate Mulvany for the Sydney Theatre Company in 2025.